 Study summary

-The protein myotubularin is needed for muscle development and movement.
+The protein myotubularin is needed for muscle development, movement and breathing.
 A gene called MTM1 tells the body to make myotubularin.
 XLMTM is caused by changes, or mutations, in the MTM1 gene.
-Changes in the MTM1 gene causes low or no levels of myotubularin to be made, so the muscles do not work properly.
+Changes in the MTM1 gene cause low or no levels of myotubularin to be made, so the muscles do not work properly.

 Gene therapy is a way of getting a healthy copy of a gene into the body.
 This allows the body’s cells to make a normal protein that may reduce disease symptoms.
-ASP2957 is an experimental gene therapy treatment that gets a healthy MTM1 gene into the body to help improve muscle development and function in young children with the disease.
+Researchers have developed ASP2957 to get a healthy MTM1 gene into the body.
+This could help improve muscle development and function in young children with XLMTM.

-In this study, ASP2957 will be given to boys for the first time.
-This is known as a “first in human” study.
-Boys 3 years or younger with XLMTM can take part.
+In this study, ASP2957 will be given to humans for the first time.

-The main aims of this study are to check the safety of ASP2957, how well the boys tolerate it, and to find the most suitable dose.
-The study will also check if ASP2957 reduces how long the boys spend on a ventilator.
+The main aims of this study are to check the safety of ASP2957, how well it is tolerated, and to find a suitable dose of ASP2957.

 Additional Study Details